Skip to content

 Section 02

-What AEO does that SEO cannot.
+What does AEO do that SEO cannot?

 • Entity authority: consistent identity across the web so models resolve you correctly.